Sunday, January 18, 2026

 Hyderabad by Walk - Chilkur Excursion

 Deccan Archives posted a walk to Chilkur today and I decided to join up.
-I went early and the maps took me to the middle of a small town.
-The roads split left and right and i stopped and headed to the little hotel and ordered an idli.
+I went early and the maps took me to the middle of a small town, past the road that goes to the famous Chilkur Balaji temple or the US Visa Balaji temple.
+The roads split left and right and I stopped in the middle and headed to the little hotel and ordered an idli.
 Never do that normally but I did.
 Steaming hot and four in one plate which I did not expect.

 8th century Rashtrakuta time pillar

-By the time i was done Sahwan called and asked me to join them at the lake bund.
+By the time i was done with my four idlis Sahwan called and asked me to join them at the lake bund.
 I headed back and met them at the bund.

 Kakatiya time lake - one of the oldest in the region